 Quenching metal is one of the critical stages in the heat treatment of a metal part because it’s during that process that added hardness is locked in.

-The concept is relatively simple: Heat a metal and then rapidly cool it to make it harder.
-But in terms of the chemistry involved, the process is complex and trade-offs abound as metallurgists must decide which quenching medium and method will achieve the specified qualities.
+The process is relatively simple: Heat a metal and then rapidly cool it to make it harder.
+But in terms of the chemistry involved, the process is complex and trade-offs abound as metallurgists must decide which medium and method will achieve the specified qualities.

 The severity of a quench refers to how quickly heat can be drawn out of a part.
 Different quenching media have different degrees of severity.

 Caustics are the most severe quenchants, followed by oils, then salts and, finally, gases.

 The makeup of metal parts and the specified hardness to be achieved dictate which medium is used.
 Generally, low-hardenability parts made from carbon steel and low-alloy steel require more severe quenches to achieve a specified hardness.
 High-alloy steels, which are much more hardenable, are best quenched in less severe media.